The Gallery Oldham

 Another group stayed at The Gallery and took part in an art project in which we collaborated with the children of St Paul's to design a joint banner.
 We were thrilled to hear that this banner will be displayed at The Gallery Oldham in July and cannot wait to show off our wonderful art work to our families and friends.

 We had great fun and made some new friends.
-St Paul's have invited us to visit their school in March.
+St Paul's and Holy Rosary have invited us to visit their school in March.
 We can't wait !

 What is the Linking Project?